cshing/paw2paw/README.md

 Pet owners can use Paw 2 Paw to find reliable sitters nearby.
 Sitters can accept/reject booking requests.
 After the event is over, pet owners can make reviews for sitters.
 Sitters can edit sitter profile and add availabilities.
 Pet owners(regular users) can also become sitters.

 ## Features
-- Users can find sitters nearby base on their current location.
+- Users can find sitters nearby based on their current location.
 - Users can see the reviews and ratings of sitters.
-- Users can make booking with sitters.
+- Users can make booking requests with sitters.
 - Users can write reviews for sitters.
 - Users can become sitters.
-- Sitters can choose to accept or reject incoming booking request.
+- Sitters can choose to accept or reject incoming booking requests.
 - Sitters can add availabities and edit their profiles.

 ## Technical Information / Stack